 Stewart Falls is a beautiful place to hike to any time of year, but few people know that there is another gorgeous waterfall not too far away.
 On the Timpooneeke trail, there is the scenic Scout Falls.
 This 2.4 mile hike takes you through forests and meadows before you arrive at the falls.
 It is a great date hike!

 In Maple Canyon, there is a fun hike great for family and friends.
-The Days Canyon Trailhead is just up the right fork of Hobble Creek Canyon by the Cherry campground.
-This trail is 3.3 miles long, but it can be 2 to 6 miles long depending on how you combine it with other trails.
+The Days Canyon Trailhead is just up the right fork of Hobble Creek Canyon by Cherry Campground.
+This trail is 3.3 miles long by itself, but it can be 2 to 6 miles long depending on how you combine it with other trails.
 The trail follows a stream and ends in a beautiful meadow.

 An alternative to the Provo River Trail is the Spanish Fork River Trail.
-This 4.4 mile trail is less than a year old.
+This 4.4 mile trail is continuing to grow as more trails are created.
 It is great for running, strolling, or biking.

 Everyone loves waterfalls and a short walk to one is always a bonus.
 The Grotto Trail, located on the Nebo Loop, is only a .3 mile hike to a beautiful waterfall.
-This place screams romantic, but it is also a fun place to take a swim, albeit a cold one.
+This place is super romantic, but it is also a fun place to splash around in the water with your kids.

-Instead of the Mount Timpanogos, try...
+6) Instead of Mount Timpanogos, try...
 Lake Hardy

 The hike to the Timpanogos Summit is a long and difficult trail with amazing rewards at the end.
 Same goes for the Lake Hardy trail.
-This 11-mile round trip trail takes you to a stunning lake high in the Lone Peak Wilderness.
-It is difficult but the isolated beauty at the end is well worth it.
+This 12-mile round trip trail takes you to a stunning lake high in the Lone Peak Wilderness.
+It is difficult, but the isolated beauty at the end is well worth it.